Differences between SMS and email marketing: All about SMS vs email

-Although the answer to the question, “What’s the difference between SMS and email?” may seem fairly obvious, each platform will affect your marketing strategy in a number of ways—beyond just the fact you’re sending to an inbox versus a phone.
+Although the answer to the question, “What’s the difference between SMS and email?” may seem obvious, each platform will affect your marketing strategy in several ways—beyond just the fact you’re sending to an inbox versus a phone.

-While these two channels may be used simultaneously, the messaging, tone, and information you include will vary between both, even if the offer is the same.
+While email and text channels may be used simultaneously, the messaging, tone, and information you include will vary between both, even if the offer is the same.

-So what are the real differences between SMS and email?
+So, what are the real differences between SMS vs email?
 Keep reading to find out how to adjust your content for each channel.

-Both of these ideas—the intimacy and immediacy of texting—affect what you send to subscribers.
+Both ideas—the intimacy and immediacy of texting—affect what you send to subscribers.
 That’s why SMS is best used for time-sensitive or urgent messages.

 For example, if you were having a one-hour flash sale, you’d probably want to tell your customers over SMS rather than email because they’re more likely to open the text and shop immediately before the sale is over.
 With email, they’re more likely to miss it if they don’t check their inbox for a few hours.

-While your brand voice should remain consistent across all channels, the limitations of texting mean that you have to keep your messaging short, sweet, and to-the-point.
+Tip: While your brand voice should remain consistent across all channels, the limitations of texting mean that you must keep your messaging short, sweet, and to-the-point.
 Over email, you have more room to explain different concepts and share lots of content.

 Think about how much harder it would be to follow a how-to tutorial or a recipe over text in comparison to email where you’d have enough room to thoroughly explain multiple steps.

-But with SMS, you have to be much more precise in what media you decide to use in each message because you can only send one MMS (Multimedia Messaging Service) per text.
+SMS or MMS-getting creative with text campaigns: With SMS campaigns, you have to be precise in what media you decide to use in each message because you can only send one MMS (Multimedia Messaging Service) per text.
 Additionally, you’re more limited to the kinds of media you can send over SMS since you can only send images and GIFs.

-With text, on the other hand, you would either have to choose one image to represent the entire collection or you could create a GIF that scrolls through multiple product images.
+With text, on the other hand, you either must choose one image to represent the entire collection or you could create a GIF that scrolls through multiple product images.